GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/prevent-duplication/index.md

 ## Ignore reports you've already received

 When the browser retries sending reports due to network unavailability, it may send the same report multiple times.
-To mitigate this:
-* Upon receiving a report, check its `report_id`.
-* Ignore the report if you've already received a report with that same `report_id`.
+To mitigate this, upon receiving a report, check its `report_id`.
+If you've already received a report with that same `report_id`, ignore the report.

 We recommend you check for duplicates of both event-level and aggregatable reports.